 I always have been, and probably always will be, a sucker for potstickers.
 The crispy golden fried bottoms.
 The tender flavorful filling.
-A platter of potstickers just makes me so…so… happy.
+A platter of them just makes me so…so… happy.

 Whenever I go out to any kind of Asian restaurant, I must always get whatever potstickers are on the menu.
 They are my favorite.
 That and wontons.
 So I also must order whatever wontons are on the menu.

-I’m usually full before my dinner comes, but I just can’t not eat them.
+I’m usually full before my dinner comes.
+But I can’t resist.
 I mean seriously.
 Savory, flavorful filling stuffed into a wrapper and fried or pan fried and steamed just until the bottom is crispy.
 Just tell me you don’t like Asian potstickers.

 And we will no longer be friends.

 The filling possibilities are endless.
 You could fill them with pork, you could fill them with shrimp, or chicken or simply veggies.
 The trick is to make sure that they aren’t over stuffed.
 I usually use a heaping teaspoon of the filling.
 If you use much more than that, the wrappers break open.

 Speaking of wrappers.
 You may be wondering what kind of wrappers to use.
 Potsticker wrappers are small round flat pieces of dough made of flour.
 We are fortunate enough to have amazing Asian markets, like Uwajimaya, here in Seattle so gyoza (or potsticker) wrappers are really easy to find.
 If you don’t have an Asian market near you, I often find the wrappers in the produce section of my grocery store.